mattvenn/piffin/reaction_timer/lesson-3.md

 # Flash an LED with Python

-Last time we made a simple LED circuit, but we didn't control it with the Pi, this time we'll do that by building a flashing LED circuit and program.
+Last time we made a simple LED circuit, but we didn't control it with the Pi.
+This time we'll do that by building a similar LED circuit and linking it to a Python program.
+Once we can control an LED, the same technique can be used to control motors, speakers and other actuators.

 # Learning objectives